 Longevity and Sustainability

-Authenticity is not just a short-term marketing strategy; it is a long-term approach that contributes to the sustainability of a business.
+Authenticity is not just a short-term marketing strategy; it is a long-term approach that contributes to the business’s viability and sustainability.
 Brands built on a foundation of authenticity are more likely to weather storms and maintain customer loyalty even in challenging times.

-For example, IKEA has stayed authentic to its values of a simple, but effective design at a low price.
-This has made it a globally successful company, creating interaction and trust with clients and more sustainability even with its payback schemes.
+For example, IKEA has remained authentic to its values of simple, yet effective design at a low price.
+This has made it a globally successful company, creating interaction and trust with clients, and has sustained, even with its payback schemes.